 The primary goal of the health education program is to improve academic achievement and health literacy for all students.
 The Health program will strive to develop; critical thinkers and problem solvers when confronting health problems and issues, self-directed learners who have the competence to use basic health information and services in health-enhancing ways, effective communicators who organize and convey beliefs, ideas, and information about health issues and responsible and productive citizens who help ensure that their community is kept healthy, safe, and secure.

-1. A Healthy Foundation, Personal and Community Health
+1. A Healthy Foundation, Personal, Community & Environmental Health

 2. Mental, Emotional, and Social Health